IGTV is here and it's hot hot hot. Here's what you need to know about it.

 We believe this is the future of video.
 People continue to spend more time with entertainment on their mobile devices, and we're making it easier for them to get closer to the creators and original content they love.

 This is every brand's opportunity to seize and to lose.
-The current social marketing landscape is unforgiving and ultra fast-paced, and doesn't let brands rest for one second.
+The current social marketing landscape is unforgiving and ultra fast-paced and doesn't let brands rest for one second.
 Businesses need to constantly be looking to the future and finding new strategies to keep those deep consumer connections thriving.
 Providing them with fresh and innovative content is a fail-proof tactic.

 Needless to say, the launch of IGTV is incredibly exciting.
-The opportunity for both content creators and brands are boundless, and Instagram's proven evolving nature leads us to put a lot of faith in its longevity.
+The opportunity for both content creators and brands is boundless, and Instagram's proven evolving nature leads us to put a lot of faith in its longevity.
 Businesses should feel confident investing in the channel, even if there isn’t any IGTV data available to API Partners—yet.

 But in true Dash Hudson form, and just like we did with Insta Stories, you'll be the first to know when there is useful data available.
 We can't wait to see how brands weave the new tool into their content strategies moving forward.
 We'll be watching closely.